Sega: 1989–1994: Genesis, Sonic the Hedgehog, and mainstream success

 Nakayama hired Tom Kalinske as CEO of Sega of America in mid-1990, and Katz departed soon after.
 Kalinske knew little about the video game market, but surrounded himself with industry-savvy advisors.
-A believer in the razor-and-blades business model, he developed a four-point plan: cut the price of the Genesis, create a U.S. team to develop games targeted at the American market, expand the aggressive advertising campaigns, and replace the bundled game Altered Beast with Sonic the Hedgehog.
+A believer in the razor-and-blades business model, he developed a four-point plan: cut the price of the Genesis, create a US team to develop games targeted at the American market, expand the aggressive advertising campaigns, and replace the bundled game Altered Beast with Sonic the Hedgehog.
 The Japanese board of directors disapproved, but it was approved by Nakayama, who told Kalinske, "I hired you to make the decisions for Europe and the Americas, so go ahead and do it."

 In large part due to the popularity of Sonic the Hedgehog, the Genesis outsold its main competitor, the Super Nintendo Entertainment System (SNES), in the United States nearly two to one during the 1991 holiday season.
 By January 1992, Sega controlled 65 percent of the 16-bit console market.
 Sega outsold Nintendo for four consecutive Christmas seasons due to the Genesis' head start, lower price, and a larger library compared to the SNES at release.
-Nintendo's dollar share of the U.S. 16-bit market dropped from 60% at the end of 1992 to 37% at the end of 1993, Sega claimed 55% of all 16-bit hardware sales during 1994, and the SNES outsold the Genesis from 1995 through 1997.
+Nintendo's dollar share of the US 16-bit market dropped from 60% at the end of 1992 to 37% at the end of 1993, Sega claimed 55% of all 16-bit hardware sales during 1994, and the SNES outsold the Genesis from 1995 through 1997.

 In 1990, Sega launched the Game Gear, a handheld console, to compete against Nintendo's Game Boy.
 The Game Gear was designed as a portable version of the Master System and featured a full-color screen, in contrast to the monochrome Game Boy screen.
 Due to its short battery life, lack of original games, and weak support from Sega, the Game Gear did not surpass the Game Boy, having sold approximately 11 million units.
 Sega launched the Mega-CD in Japan on December 1, 1991, initially retailing at JP¥49,800.
 The add-on uses CD-ROM technology.
-Further features include a second, faster processor, vastly expanded system memory, a graphics chip that performed scaling and rotation similar to Sega's arcade games, and another sound chip.
+Further features include a second, faster processor, vastly expanded system memory, a graphics chip that performed scaling and rotation similar to the company's arcade games, and another sound chip.
 In North America, it was renamed the Sega CD and launched on October 15, 1992, with a retail price of US$299.
 It was released in Europe as the Mega-CD in 1993.
 The Mega-CD sold only 100,000 units during its first year in Japan, falling well below expectations.